duguyue100/retina-simulation/README.md

 for you.

-__FOR WINDOWS USER:__ If you type above command, your system either start the viewer right away or it will ask for the program that open the file, you should then find and choose `python.exe` from your Anaconda installation.
+__FOR WINDOWS USER:__ If you type above command, your system either start the viewer right away or it will ask for the program that opens the file, you should then find and choose `python.exe` from your Anaconda installation.
 If it's not responding, you may want to open a new console and type above command again.
-If it doesn't work, please submit an [issue](https://github.com/duguyue100/retina-simulation/issues).
+If it still doesn't work, please submit an [issue](https://github.com/duguyue100/retina-simulation/issues).

 ## Contacts